nayanamangalpalli/calculator-behavior/multiplication.md

 When - enters two fraction numbers\
        (a/b*c/d)

-Then -  leads to incorrect result - performs division of a/b and multiplies with c\
+Then -  leads to incorrect result\
+        performs division of a/b and multiply with c\
         instead of performing c/d division first\
         Use different symbol for fraction(/) and division(horizontal modulo symbol)